Notes for the guidance of applicants in connection with the decision of the council

 Please note Section B5 of Approved Document B Volume 1 requires that adequate access be provided for the fire brigade in new developments and extensions.
 South Yorkshire Fire and Rescue may be contacted on 0114 253 2507 for advice.

 Under Section 80 of the Building Act 1984 any person intending to demolish a building must serve notice to the Local Building Section listing full details of their intentions.
 If you require an application form or further information please contact the Doncaster Building Control Section on 01302 734848.
 Alternatively visit the

 In addition if your planning permission does not cover demolition then a Notification of Proposed Demolition as per additional the Schedule 2, Part 31 of the Town and Country General Permitted Development Order 1995 will be required.

-In certain circumstances it may be possible to serve a purchase notice on the council.
+In certain circumstances it may be possible to serve a purchase notice on the local planning authority.

 If you require further information please contact the officer who dealt with your application.

 If the applicant is aggrieved by the decision of the council to refuse permission or approval for the proposed development or to grant permission or approval subject to conditions, then you can may appeal to the Secretary of State under Section 78 of the Town and Country Planning Act 1990.